ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

 `mbed compile -m [platform] -t [toolchain]`

-The general outline for updating to Mbed OS 5 with the [Mbed Online Compiler](https://os.mbed.com/docs/latest/tools/arm-mbed-online-compiler.html) is:
+To update to Mbed OS 5 with the [Mbed Online Compiler](https://os.mbed.com/docs/latest/tools/arm-mbed-online-compiler.html):

 1. Open your project in the online compiler
 1. Right click on `mbed` and select "Delete..."
    <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/mbed2-delete-mbed.png)</span>
-1. If your project includes `mbed-rtos`, you will also need to delete this library to successfully update to Mbed OS 5.
+1. If your project includes `mbed-rtos`, then you will also need to delete this library to successfully update to Mbed OS 5.
 Right click on `mbed-rtos` and select "Delete..."
    <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/mbed2-delete-mbed-rtos.png)</span>
 1. Right click on the name of your project and hover over "Import Library" then select "From URL ..."
    <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/mbed2-import-url.png)</span>